The famous 21 hairpin-bend climb up to Alpe d’Huez is one of the most iconic cycle routes in the world.

-With a growing network of battery charging points and shops that rent out e-bikes, and an extensive range of bikefriendly accommodation, there are 29 detailed itineraries to try from tours around the Lac du Verney to epic climbs up the many mountain passes which enable you to enter or leave Oisans: the Glandon Pass, the Croix de Fer Pass, the Galibier Pass, the Lautaret Pass, the Ornon Pass…
+With a growing network of battery charging points, shops that rent out e-bikes, and an extensive range of bike-friendly accommodation, there are 29 detailed itineraries to try in Oisans from tours around Lac du Verney to epic climbs up the numerous mountain passes from which you either enter or leave Oisans: the Glandon Pass, the Croix de Fer Pass, the Galibier Pass, the Lautaret Pass, the Ornon Pass.

 ➽ Alpe d’Huez: the classic climb

 Location: Le Bourg-d’Oisans

 Time: up to you!